-Current approximate timelines: Leather items usually ship in 3-4 weeks.
+Current approximate timelines: Leather items usually ship in about 4 weeks.

 Knives require 2-4 weeks.